← All insights

 A LoRA changes the economics of that extension layer entirely.
 Instead of writing rules about how to apply your visual style and hoping people follow them, you train a model on the style itself.
 The rules become embedded in the output.
 The AI doesn’t interpret guidelines—it generates from the source material directly.

 The design team’s role shifts from production to curation and quality control.
-They create the source material, train the model, validate outputs, and refine the training set when the AI drifts.
 The volume of on-brand creative output scales dramatically without scaling headcount.

 The catch